brannala/BA3/doc/BA3Manual.md

 ### 1.2 Windows

-Download the zip archived ﬁle with the latest version of the software here.
-Choose either the ﬁle BA3Windows32.zip or BA3Windows64.zip depending on whether you are run- ning a 32 bit (older) or 64 bit (newer) version of Windows.
+Download the zip archived ﬁle with the latest version of the software [here](https://github.com/brannala/BA3/releases).
+Choose either the ﬁle `BA3Windows32.zip` or `BA3Windows64.zip` depending on whether you are run- ning a 32 bit (older) or 64 bit (newer) version of Windows.
 Unzip the archive by double clicking the downloaded ﬁle.
-A folder will be created in your current directory contain- ing the program executable ﬁle BA3.exe, example data ﬁles (in subfolder examples), and this manual (in subfolder docs).
-There are no longer and shared libraries that need to be installed for the Windows version of BA3.
+A folder will be created in your current directory contain- ing the program executable ﬁles `BA3SNP.exe` and `BA3MSAT.exe`, example data ﬁles (in subfolder examples), and this manual (in subfolder docs).
+There are no longer any shared libraries that need to be installed for the Windows version of BA3.

 ### 1.3 Linux